 "Internal Investigation" means an investigation undertaken by the Municipality.

-a) enhance the safety and security of employees and customers and assist Law Enforcement in conducting investigations of breaches of law;
+- Enhance the safety and security of employees and customers and assist Law Enforcement in conducting investigations of breaches of law.

-b) safeguard public transit assets, by assisting in efforts to reduce vandalism and protect against the theft and/or destruction of property;
+- Safeguard public transit assets, by assisting in efforts to reduce vandalism and protect against the theft and/or destruction of property.

-c) investigate and evaluate claims that may be or have been made involving the Municipality or its contracted service providers, including potential or actual claims in respect of a workplace incident and, in the case of an employee who reports that he/she was injured at work, to review and as necessary, forward Digital Recordings to adjudicators, regarding the workplace injury;
+- Investigate and evaluate claims that may be or have been made involving the Municipality or its contracted service providers, including potential or actual claims in respect of a workplace incident and, in the case of an employee who reports that he/she was injured at work, to review and as necessary, forward Digital Recordings to adjudicators, regarding the workplace injury.

-d) assist the Municipality in substantiating and making claims against others;
+- Assist the Municipality in substantiating and making claims against others.

-e) limit loss due to fraud, theft or breaches of operational procedures and/or policies;
+- Limit loss due to fraud, theft or breaches of operational procedures and/or policies.

-a) monitor the work performance of a transit operator in real-time;
+- Monitor the work performance of a transit operator in real time.

-V Procedures for Securing, Retaining, Disseminating and Erasing Digital Recordings
+Procedures for Securing, Retaining, Disseminating & Erasing Digital Recordings

-Images captured by the Digital Recording Cameras are retained by the on-board memory device for approximately 10 days (or less dependent upon amount of use of vehicle) and then automatically recorded over.
+Images captured by the Digital Recording Cameras are retained by the onboard memory device for approximately 10 days (or less depending upon the amount of use of the vehicle) and then automatically recorded.

 The downloading of information from the on-board recording devices to a computer system under the ownership of the Municipality or its contracted service provider only occurs when:

-1) An incident occurs, such as an accident, requiring investigation;
+- An incident occurs, such as an accident, requiring investigation.

 A log shall be kept of all downloads for whatever reason.
 Only the General Manager, Infrastructure and Engineering Services or Authorized Personnel so designated are permitted to retrieve Digital Recordings.